 114 bus service from Derby to Ashbourne, calls at KedlestonHall summer Saturdays only, otherwise alight at the Smithy, 1 mile walk from hall.

 Read more about Kedleston Hall and other great National Trust places in Derbyshire here.
 Looking for somewhere to eat and drink after your visit?
-Check out my review of The Kedleston County House.
+Check out my review of The Kedleston County House or this more recent blog post on coffee shop walks in Amber Valley.

 Where else can I see a field of flowers in Derbyshire?